 Documentaries don’t need to speak to your interests or try to convince you of another point of view.
 The best films are those that tell stories with real-life characters you can empathize with, whether or not you agree with them.
-There is a chance that Trophy could change your mind about big-game hunting or wildlife conservation, but that doesn’t qualify its excellence.
+There is a chance that the documentary Trophy could change your mind about big-game hunting or wildlife conservation, but that doesn’t qualify its excellence.
 The doc’s merit is merely in its successful effort to get us thinking about a complicated issue and complex industry.

 Directed by Shaul Schwarz, who previously tackled the Mexican Drug War through different angles with Narco Cultura, this is a much tighter work that also follows a number of different stories related to the more focused subject matter.
-First we meet Philip, a typical American hunter, as he takes a young son out to bag his first buck.
-That scene cuts to what seems like a group killing a rhino, but instead it’s revealed to be the work of a breeder in South Africa, who cuts his animals’ horns so they won’t be desirable to poachers.
+First, we meet Philip, a typical American hunter, as he takes a young son out to bag his first buck.
+That scene cuts to what seems like a group killing a rhino, but instead, it’s revealed to be the work of a breeder in South Africa, who cuts his animals’ horns so they won’t be desirable to poachers.

 Others profiled include a former cattle rancher who now operates a safari that makes its money offering a certain amount of animals per year, including those in the Big Five trophy category (white rhino, cape buffalo, lion, leopard, and elephant), allowing for the breeding and conservation of more and more.
 The main case made in the film is that without these pricey game reserves, most of which also provide tourism safaris, these beasts would be in worse endangerment due to poaching and other circumstances.